fhwn-ac-at/project-womm/docs/task-manager-worker-communication.md

 **Data**:

 - `taskId`: The ID of the task.
--

-worker

-: The name of the worker.
+- `worker`: The name of the worker.

 **Example**: